Comac C919: Flight testing

-2018

 The delay between first and subsequent flights underlined the program immaturity by maiden flight: flying early at low speed and altitude is possible but faster and higher is limited by aeroelastic flutter needing ground vibration testing and aircraft instrumentation which were not ready in May.

 Due to flight testing problems, the 2020 introduction previously scheduled was delayed to 2021, for China Eastern Airlines.

 In February 2018, the first prototype was flying more than once a week.

 In June 2018, Aviation Week reported flight-test aircraft grounding for modifications, extending the schedule by three months but maintaining a 2020 certification target.
 The two prototypes needed their flaps and tailplanes modified, due to delamination of the carbon-fiber reinforced plastic elevators.

 The third test aircraft was also being modified and maximum-rate pressurization was tested.

-As three other planes will be available in 2019, Comac maintains first deliveries for 2021.
+As three other planes were available in 2019, Comac maintained first deliveries for 2021.

 Comac denied any grounding and highlighted that modifications were part of the flight test process, stating the two first aircraft were flying stability tests and checking systems.
 The first was calibrated and had its counterweight and trailing cone systems modified while the second had its functions and systems checked.
 The third was in final assembly with its wing and fuselage joined, cables and systems were being installed for a first flight target by the end of the year.

 On 12 July, the second prototype flew from Shanghai-Pudong to Dongying Airport in 1h 46min to allow for various meteorological conditions testing.
 In September, Comac expected to conduct 1,500 test flights for over 2,000 flying hours before the first delivery and planned to fly the third prototype before the end of 2018.

-In October 2018, the flight-deck design was re-evaluated to comply with US FAR Part 25.1302, not necessary for CAAC but for FAA certification to sell it outside China, a result of inexperience of the aircraft design process.
+In October 2018, the flight-deck design was re-evaluated to comply with US FAR Part 25.1302, which is not required by CAAC but would be needed for FAA certification in order to sell the aircraft outside China.
 Developing a Chinese engine to replace the CFM Leap-1C would take at least another 15 years.

 At that time the two prototypes had flown less than 150 h, averaging less than 5 h per month each.
 To achieve certification in December 2020 and first delivery in 2021, the planned 4,200 h of flight tests would need 33 hours a month each if the last four prototypes are evenly spaced before year-end-2019.

-Newest airliner designs like the Airbus A350 needed a 2,600 hour test program, and the Mitsubishi MRJ is expected to need 3,000 h.
+Newest airliner designs like the Airbus A350 needed a 2,600 hour test program, and the Mitsubishi MRJ was expected to need 3,000 h.

-On October 15, 2018, ten Chinese nationals, including intelligence officials, were indicted by the US for allegedly working with COMAC to allegedly steal the secrets of thirteen foreign aerospace companies working on the C919.
+On 15 October 2018, ten Chinese nationals, including intelligence officials, were indicted by the US for allegedly working with COMAC to allegedly steal the secrets of thirteen foreign aerospace companies working on the C919.

 By the end of 2018, the first prototype was to enter flutter flight tests after having completed ground tests.

 The third prototype made its maiden flight on 28 December for 1h 38 min.